How to Check If a Cash App Payment Is Legit

 Step 1: Open the Cash App Directly

 Do not tap any link in a text message, email, or notification.
 Open the Cash App directly on your phone by tapping the app icon.
-If you received a payment notification via email or text, that message may or may not be from Cash App.
-The only source of truth is your actual account.

 Step 2: Check Your Balance on the Home Screen

-When you open Cash App, the first thing you see is your balance.
 If someone has sent you money, it will be reflected in your balance immediately.
-If your balance hasn't changed, no payment has been received, regardless of any notification or screenshot you may have been shown.
+If your balance hasn’t changed, no payment has been received, regardless of any notification or screenshot you may have been shown.

 Step 3: Check Your Transaction History

 Tap the clock icon at the bottom of the Cash App home screen to see your Activity feed.
-This shows every payment sent or received on your account.
 A real, completed payment will appear here.
-If the payment someone is claiming to have sent does not appear in your Activity feed, it does not exist in your account.
+Look for the payment’s status label — legitimate received payments show as “Complete.”
+If you see “Pending,” do not treat it as money in hand.

 Step 4: Verify the Sender’s $Cashtag